-The Fund's synthetic covered call strategy consists of the following three elements, each of which is described in greater detail farther below:
+The Fund's synthetic covered call strategies consists of the following three elements, each of which is described in greater detail farther below:

-- Synthetic long exposure to AMD, which allows the Fund to seek to participate in the changes, up or down, in the price of AMD's stock. - Covered call writing (where AMD call options are sold against the synthetic long portion of the strategy), which allows the Fund to generate income. - U.S. Treasuries, which are used for collateral for the options, and which also generate income.

-1. Synthetic Long Exposure
+- Synthetic long exposure to the Underlying Security, which allows the Fund to seek to participate in the changes, up or down, in the price of shares of the Underlying Security. - Covered call writing (where the Underlying Security's call options are sold against the synthetic long portion of the strategy), which allows the Fund to generate income. - U.S. Treasuries, which are used for collateral for the options, and which also generate income. - 1.
+Synthetic Long Exposure

-To achieve a synthetic long exposure to AMD, the Fund will buy AMD call options and, simultaneously, sell AMD put options to try to replicate the price movements of AMD.
-The call options purchased by the Fund and the put options sold by the Fund will generally have one-month to six-month terms and strike prices that are approximately equal to the then-current share price of AMD at the time the contracts are purchased and sold, respectively.
-The combination of the long call options and sold put options provides the Fund with indirect investment exposure equal to approximately 100% of AMD for the duration of the applicable options exposure.
+To achieve a synthetic long exposure to the Underlying Security, the Fund will buy the Underlying Security's call options and, simultaneously, sell the Underlying Security's put options to try to replicate the price movements of the Underlying Security.
+The call options purchased by the Fund and the put options sold by the Fund will generally have one-month to six-month terms and strike prices that are approximately equal to the then-current share price of the Underlying Security at the time the contracts are purchased and sold, respectively.
+The combination of the long call options and sold put options provides the Fund with indirect investment exposure equal to approximately 100% of the Underlying Security for the duration of the applicable options exposure.

-2. Covered Call Writing
+2. Covered Call Strategies